kubeflow/community/proposals/141-chainer-operator/README.md

 _Status_

-* 2018-06-01 - Accepted
+- 2018-06-01 - Accepted
-* 2018-06-14 - Implementation Started
+- 2018-06-14 - Implementation Started

+# KEP-141: Chainer Operator

 ## Motivation

 [Chainer][Chainer] is a Python-based, standalone open source framework for deep learning models.
 Chainer provides a flexible, intuitive, and high-performance means of implementing a full range of deep learning models, including state-of-the-art models such as recurrent neural networks and variational autoencoders.

 [ChainerMN][ChainerMN] is an additional package for [Chainer][Chainer], which enables multi-node distributed deep learning in a scalable, flexible and easy way.
 [ChainerMN][ChainerMN] currently supports MPI to initialize process groups or do collective communications(e.g. broadcast, all-reduce, etc.) among processes attending the distributed learning.
 They are now planning to extend the support to other communication backends (e.g. [gloo][gloo] or other custom ones).

 Moreover, [Chainer][Chainer]/[ChainerMN][ChainerMN] achieved to [train ResNet-50 on ImageNet in 15 Minutes](https://arxiv.org/pdf/1711.04325.pdf) in the environment equipped with GPUs and InfiniBand FDR.
 [The recent research](https://chainer.org/general/2018/05/25/chainermn-v1-3.html) revealed that [ChainerMN][ChainerMN]'s latest feature (Double-buffering and All-Reduce in half-precision float values) enables users to expect _almost_ linear scalability without sacrificing model accuracy even in environments (e.g. AWS) which doesn't equip InfiniBand.

 However, [Chainer][Chainer]/[ChainerMN][ChainerMN] currently does not have an operator/controller for Kubernetes.
 This proposal is aimed at defining what the operator should behave, and add it to Kubeflow.

 ## Goals

 A Kubeflow user should be able to run training using [Chainer][Chainer]/[ChainerMN][ChainerMN] as easily as then can using Tensorflow/PyTorch.
 This proposal is centered around a Kubernetes operator for [Chainer]/[ChainerMN].
 A user should be able to run both single node with [Chainer][Chainer] and distributed training jobs with [ChainerMN][ChainerMN].

 This proposal defines the following:

 - A Chainer operator
 - A way to deploy the operator with ksonnet
 - A single pod Chainer example
 - A distributed (multiple pods) Chainer example

 ## Non-Goals

 Currently, for the scope of this proposal, we won't be addressing the method for serving the model.

 ## API (CRD and resulting objects)

 ### Custom Resource Definition

 ```yaml
 apiVersion: kubeflow.org/v1alpha1
 kind: ChainerJob